WICG/trust-token-api/ISSUER_PROTOCOL.md

 ```
 Ht(t) - P384_XMD:SHA-512_SSWU_RO_ with a big-endian bytestring input of 't' and a dst of "PMBTokens Experiment V1 HashT".

-Hs(T, s) - p384_xmd_sha512_sswu with the following input and a dst of "PMBTokens Experiment V1 HashS".
+Hs(T, s) - P384_XMD:SHA-512_SSWU_RO_ with the following input and a dst of "PMBTokens Experiment V1 HashS".

-{
+struct {
   opaque t<1..2^16-1>; // X9.62 Uncompressed point.
   opaque s[Nn];
 };

-Hc(x) - p384_xmd_sha512 scalar derivation with the input x and a dst of "PMBTokens Experiment V1 HashC".
+Hc(x) - P384_XMD:SHA-512_SSWU_RO_ scalar derivation (using the hash-to-curve hash_to_field operation modulo the group order rather than the field element) with the input x and a dst of "PMBTokens Experiment V1 HashC".
 Depending on the context, one of the following serializations is used for the input:

 opaque ECPoint<1..2^16-1>; // X9.62 Uncompressed point.

-{
+struct {
   uint8 label[6] = "DLEQ2\0";
   ECPoint X;
   ECPoint T;